ultralytics/yolov5/.github/SECURITY.md

 # Security Policy

 We aim to make YOLOv5 🚀 as secure as possible!
-If you find any potential vulnerabilities or if you have any concerns please let us know.
+If you find potential vulnerabilities or have any concerns please let us know so we can investigate and take corrective action if needed.

 ### Reporting a Vulnerability